situmtech/ios-swift-library-wayfinding/DEVELOPMENT.md

 -> Info -> Localizations, and click in the `+` icon to add the language you want to support.

 ## Localization treatment
+A bundle is used to store string localization files of SitumWayfinding library.
+Because of this when you translate a string in the library you must make reference to library bundle.
+Use `NSLocalizedString("key", bundle: SitumMapsLibrary.bundle, comment: "")` to reference library bundle.

 To make localization easy [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) is used.
 You need to install it first before use https://github.com/Flinesoft/BartyCrouch#installation.
 There is a file `.bartycrouch.toml` in the root directory of the project with configuration for this library.
 It is configured to only localize files under